Finding Jeans That Fit

 This is a design brief from UX challenge that I undertook as a personal project to document my end-to-end design process.
 All information in this case study is my own and is in no way affiliated with Amazon.

-I executed journeys, wireframes and high fidelity mock-ups for the Amazon iOS app.
+Finally, I created journeys, wireframes, and high-fidelity mock-ups for the Amazon iOS app.

 Collecting primary data